Arbitration & International Arbitration

 Arbitration is generally described as an efficient, impartial, enforceable and method by which to resolve commercial disputes.

 The Federal Court has extensive jurisdiction under the International Arbitration Act 1974 (Cth) and Div 28.5 of the Rules.
-International Commercial Arbitration is a Sub-area of the Commercial and Corporations National Practice Area (NPA).
+Commercial Arbitration is a Sub-area of the Commercial and Corporations National Practice Area (NPA).

 There is a dedicated group of Judges with special expertise in international commercial arbitration who are allocated international commercial arbitration matters

 For further guidance on International Commercial Arbitration in the Federal Court, refer to the: